 Dive Charter Policy

 All Full-Boat Charter deposits and final balance payment must be paid for by one credit card or cash.
-Multiple payments are not allowed.
+Multi-person payments are not allowed.
 Cancellations for full boat charters must be made at least 72 hours (3 days) prior to the date of departure.

 Safety and Medical Conditions